BnMcGn/gadgets/README.md

 ## pif
 #### Macro
 #### Parameters: test then &optional else
 This macro is a drop in replacement for if.
-It prints the test expression and the result of the test, indicating which way the test has branched.
+It prints the test expression and the result of the test, indicating which way the if statement has branched.

 ## print-lambda
 #### Macro